Trump's NAFTA Agenda—Annotated and Explained

 Trade experts C. Fred Bergsten and Gary Clyde Hufbauer shared their notes on the Trump administration's recently released document on NAFTA objectives.
 Here are brief thoughts on select sections of the US strategic plan in their own handwriting.
 Click on the notes to zoom in, then hit your browser's back button to return.

 The US objectives do not recognize how Mexican and Canadian imports play a substantial role in driving US economic growth by lowering prices, increasing productivity, and allowing more product options.
 While the US trade deficit has increased since 1994, the bilateral deficit with Mexico is only a small part of its global deficit.
-The document solely blames NAFTA for job losses without context, leaving out the tens of millions of jobs added to the US economy in the decade after the deal and the fact that technology has caused far more job displacement than trade.1
+The document solely blames NAFTA for job displacement without context, leaving out the significant economic growth in the decade after the deal and the fact that technology has caused far more job displacement than trade.1

 Both experts point out that the United States does not actually have a trade deficit with Canada.
 And while there is a US bilateral trade deficit with Mexico, both Mexico and Canada also see themselves as deficit countries since they have larger global current account deficits than the United States.2